nicholasferguson/Display.Quaternion.Rotation/README.md

 a2b0 + a2b1 + a2b2+ a2b3 + <br>
 a3b0 + a3b1 + a3b2+ a3b3  <br>

-With a 'complex number interface' we can reduce results to a [X Y Z] or pure quaternion.
+With a 'complex number interface' we could then reduce these multiplication results to a [X Y Z] or pure quaternion.